PuppyGamingDev/VanityGeneratorBot-XRPL/README.md

 # VanityGeneratorBot-XRPL
-Discord bot for users to generate Vanity Wallet Addresses for XRP Ledger
+Discord bot for users to generate Vanity Wallet Addresses for XRP Ledger.

+This bot was an adaptation of the useful script by WietseWind for generating Vanity Addresses [FOUND HERE](https://github.com/WietseWind/xrp-vanity-generator)

 ## Your Env file
 Rename the current `.env.example` to just `.env` and fill in the values.